wwMark/meshgraphnets/README.md

 ## Overview

-The code in this repository is a PyTorch version of Learning Mesh-Based Simulation with Graph Networks.
+The code in this repository is the PyTorch version of Learning Mesh-Based Simulation with Graph Networks.
 Currently, the code of **cloth simulation** can be run on both windows and linux.
 Development environment is PyCharm 2021.1.3.
 Package dependencies are defined in requirements.txt, please install all dependencies before runnning.
 The result of this version of MGN network is not 100% conform to the original code, please tune it according to your need.
 Other GNN networks code will be added to this repository in the future to explore the GNN performance for physical simulation.